 Proposals can include Principal and Co-Investigator remuneration where this is not covered from other sources.
-If the investigator is undertaking work as stated in the proposal in addition to the normal duties associated with his role in the institution, then these fee days should be accurately reflected in the budget.
-However, the IGC also has to manage approval of project budgets from a value for money perspective.
-Therefore, proposals that contain fee days for Principal and Co-Investigators over 22 days may not be viewed as representing value for money and typically the IGC does not approve requests for fees over 22 days.
-The IGC also does not typically fund fees for full time academic staff located in the US, UK, and the EU.
+If the investigator is undertaking work as stated in the proposal in addition to the normal duties associated with his or her role in the institution, then these fee days should be accurately reflected in the budget.
+However, the IGC also is required manage approval of project budgets from a value for money perspective.
+Therefore, proposals that contain fee days for Principal and Co-Investigators over 22 days may not be viewed as representing value for money; the situation depends in part on the PI's current remuneration and the country of residence.
+In summary: